llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 ## Connecting network namespaces on different hosts

-The only way in and out of our host in our example above is via the `eth0` interface.
+The only way in and out of our hosts in our example above is via their `eth0` interface.
 For outbound traffic, the packets first need to reach `eth0` before being forwarded to the physical network.
 For inbound packets, `eth0` needs to forward those to the bridge where they will be routed to the respective namespace interfaces.
 Let's first separate our two namespaces before going further.